godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`int<class_int>` **text_editor/appearance/whitespace/line_spacing** :ref:`🔗<class_EditorSettings_property_text_editor/appearance/whitespace/line_spacing>`

 The space to add between lines (in pixels).
 Greater line spacing can help improve readability at the cost of displaying fewer lines on screen.
+Negative values allow for even more compact text, but may look broken with certain fonts.

 .. rst-class:: classref-item-separator